rackerlabs/support-how-to/article-templates/task-based-article-template.md

 product_url: cloud-product
 ---

-Provide a descriptive title for the article that begins with an imperative verb.
+Provide a descriptive title for the article that begins with an imperative verb in the metadata above.
 For example: Restore a server from a snapshot.

 Introduce the article by describing the task that the user wants to perform or the issue that the user needs to solve.
-The primary audience for How-To content are Rackspace customers who might have varying levels of technical expertise.
+The primary audience for How-To content are Rackspace customers and Support staff, who might have varying levels of technical expertise.

 Write your article in Markdown.
-You can find Markdown guidelines at https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet.
+For more information about writing in Markdown, see the [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

 For general writing guidelines, see the [contribution guidelines](https://github.com/rackerlabs/rackspace-how-to/blob/master/CONTRIBUTING.md).